DanAddison/danaddison-11ty/src/posts/open-mic-hacks-for-singer-songwriters.md

 ## Go it alone

 Consider *not* bringing friends for support, especially if you suspect that they won’t sit quietly giving other performers the same attention they give you.
 Open mics are often attended almost exclusively by fellow performers, and that’s fine.
-You’ll engage with new people, your new comrades, rather than remain locked into your usual social bubble, constrained by any expectations that that puts on you.
+You’ll engage with new people, almost instantly forging bonds over battle, rather than remain locked into your usual social bubble, which can be constraining when you're trying to do something new and bold and  against expectation.
 Rocking up to an open mic alone is a rite of passage.

 ## Practice setting up